Sunday, June 27, 2010

 23 Ukraine

-B: Clever stuff going on here.
-I like the knowing and completely shameless nods in lines like “No one knows who I am / But I don’t give a damn” and “I am a brand new star that you’ve never known”.
-There’s an appealing ‘screw you’ quality to “There is one thing I bet / You’re about to regret / I’m no longer your lover” and “Baby, don’t call me baby”.
+s clever stuff going on here.
+I like the knowing and completely shameless nods in lines like “No one knows who I am / But I don’t give a damn” and “I am a brand new star that you’ve never known”, and the ‘screw you’ quality to “There is one thing I bet / You’re about to regret / I’m no longer your lover” and “Baby, don’t call me baby”.

 A: Hero’s shortcomings are ruthlessly exposed when it’s overshadowed like this.
 Shady Lady mightn’t be quite up there with Deli in terms of artistry, but boy does it knock Ms Perrelli into a cocked hat.
-Barely puts a foot wrong.
+It barely puts a foot wrong.

-V: It’s clear from this that Philip Kirkorov’s talents for songwriting (or pilfering) and staging will see him winning the contest in the not too distant future.
-I mean, it has absolutely everything it needs and deserves except good direction, yet again.
+V: I wouldn’t be surprised if Philip Kirkorov’s talents for songwriting (or -pilfering) and staging see him winning the contest in the not too distant future.
+This has absolutely everything it needs and deserves

 24 Lithuania

-B: I suppose it’s romantic, when you can figure out what he’s going on about.
+B: I suppose it’s romantic, if you can figure out what he’s going on about.

 V: Piercing eyes.